The Theater an der Wien is one of the most beautiful and historic theatres in Vienna.

 The foundation of the Junges Ensemble of the Theater an der Wien (JET) consisting of six young professionals breathes new life into the historic venue on Fleischmarkt.
 The rising singers were selected from numerous applicants and, following a period of intensive training and experience in international opera studios and ensembles, have already proved their qualities.

-Currently, the second generation of the JET can be seen and heard performing lead roles in productions at the Kammeroper and in smaller roles at the Theater an der Wien itself.
+Currently, the third generation of the JET can be seen and heard performing lead roles in productions at the Kammeroper and in smaller roles at the Theater an der Wien itself.

 Prof. DI Roland Geyer